moveit/moveit2_tutorials/doc/examples/parallel_planning/parallel_planning_tutorial.rst

 2. Defining a custom stopping criterion that terminates the pipelines that haven't found a solution
 3. Defining a custom function to select the most suitable solutions

-Using multiple pipelines can be beneficial for example if:
+Using multiple pipelines can be beneficial for several reasons, including:

 - It is unsure which planner will produce the best solution for a given planning problem
 - There is a chance that the preferred planner might fail and a backup solution should be available

-A general introduction to moveit_cpp can be found here: :doc:`/doc/examples/moveit_cpp/moveitcpp_tutorial`.
+A general introduction to moveit_cpp can be found in the :doc:`/doc/examples/moveit_cpp/moveitcpp_tutorial`.

 Parallel Planning Interface
 ---------------------------

-Using parallel planning with moveit_cpp is very similar to single pipeline planning except that a different implementation of the planning component's :code:`plan(...)` function is used:
+Using parallel planning with moveit_cpp is very similar to single pipeline planning, except that a different implementation of the planning component's :code:`plan(...)` function is used:

 .. code-block:: c++